-What’s better than a flaky, savory meat pie?
+What's better than a flaky, savory meat pie?
 Individual sized mini Beef and Mushroom Pies with extra crust!
 They are crispy, golden, and delicious with fork tender beef and umami mushrooms throughout the filling.
-You can easily make these in advance, and even freeze them.
+You can easily make these in advance and even freeze them.
 They're also perfect for a Harry Potter themed menu!

-Although most of my pie endeavors are of the sweet variety, I love a good savory pie just as much.
-Today I’m sharing a recipe for individual beef and mushroom pies.
-These are probably a bit more British than Irish.
-The latter would sway more towards a beef and Guinness stew as the filling rather than a broth-based concoction.
-Regardless of the exact source of this invention, I’m totally on board to for these delicious, flaky, meat-filled treasures!
+These adorable beef and mushroom pies are definitely more British than Irish.
+The latter would sway more towards a beef and Guinness stew for the filling rather than a broth-based stew.
+Regardless of their geographical origin, I'm totally on board to for these delicious, flaky, meat-filled treasures!

 Other recipes you may like